How do I join South Coast Roller Derby?

 Additionally, there are a couple of rinks in Orange County with open hours for the public where you can rent quad skates and work on your skating basics – Fountain Valley Skate in Fountain Valley/Huntington Beach and Holiday Skate in Orange.

-When is the next Bootcamp?
+When is the next new skater orientation?

 Some of the things we will be looking for in tryouts are your mastery of the skills you will need to safely play the game: